Ngo-Nghi-10/DSP301x_asm2_nghinvFX11890-funix.edu.vn/README.md

     return data
 ```

-* Create Function clean(data) to clean data in DataFrame and caculate grades for each student, also prepare dataa for answering the questions:
+* Create Function clean(data) to clean data in DataFrame and caculate grades for each student, also prepare data for answering the questions:

 ```python
 def clean(data_prepare):